AniruddhaShukla/apple-dev-blogging/_posts/2024-06-13-multiline-string-literals.markdown

 let bookJSON = "{ \"name\": \"Swift Programming\", \"id\": 12345, \"author\": \"John Appleseed\" }"
 {% endhighlight %}

-As we can see multiline string literals can be use to declare simple HTML, JSON or simple scripts inline making code more readable.
+As we can see multiline string literals can be use to declare simple HTML, JSON or simple scripts easily making code more readable.